adeyie/LR-with-Pandas-and-NumPy/README.md

 * 442 observations

 ## Data Preprocessing and Cleaning
-Used isnull() to check for missing values, and no missing values were found in the dataset.
+* Used isnull() to check for missing values, and no missing values were found in the dataset.

-Determined the correlation between features and the target variable using Pearson correlation, and removed two (sex and s2)features with correlation values between -0.2 and 0.2.
+* Determined the correlation between features and the target variable using Pearson correlation, and removed two (sex and s2)features with correlation values between -0.2 and 0.2.

+* In addition, Pearson correlation was used to examine the linear relationships between features.
+No features were removed in this step, as the absolute correlation between any two features did not exceed 0.8.

 <pre> β = (XᵀX)⁻¹ Xᵀy </pre>